What Is Insight Selling?

 The traditional approach to insight selling is becoming commoditized.
 Here’s how to break the cycle of “true but useless” information used as part of taking the approach insight sales as your main sales strategy.

 Insights are everywhere – at least, that’s the impression in the market.
 According to a recent Corporate Visions survey, 81 percent of companies say they are selling with insights.

 But Are They Actually?

 Selling with insights has won such an enthusiastic following so fast that its sheer popularity has outstripped the market’s ability to define it.
 This has led to various standards – some rigorous, others lax – about what it takes to qualify as an insights provider today.

-But, regardless of how companies internally define what insights-based selling is, and regardless of the quality of insights they’re actually delivering, you can bet on this:
+But, regardless of how companies internally define what insight sales is, and regardless of the quality of insights they’re actually delivering, you can bet on this:

 The approach has been roundly embraced as a key element of provocative selling.
-In other words, insights, rigorously developed or not, are saturating the market.
+In other words, insight sales, rigorously developed or not, is saturating the market.